Setting High Ambition

 Maritime Energy Policy

 ZEMBA’s forward procurement processes and role engaging with the broader carbon accounting and corporate sustainability communities provides essential real-world insights to inform the development of ambitious global decarbonization policy, including by the International Maritime Organization (IMO) which is the global regulatory body for shipping.
 The Aspen Institute, which serves as ZEMBA’s secretariat, regularly works to share the lessons learned through ZEMBA’s tender processes to support the IMO and other regulatory bodies.
-This includes domestic agencies in key geographies, particularly around the development of robust lifecycle assessment guidelines and regulatory measures as well as incentives that can close the cost gap for scalable zero-emission(ZE) fuels and accelerate their production and deployment.
+This includes domestic agencies in key geographies, particularly around the development of robust lifecycle assessment guidelines and regulatory measures as well as incentives that can close the cost gap for scalable, sustainable fuels and accelerate their production and deployment.

 Catalyzing decarbonization in the maritime sector will require the creation of credible, transparent measures that provide sector-wide certainty, verifiable GHG reductions, and a level playing field for climate leaders across the value chain.
-ZEMBA can support this by providing credible real-world evidence to policymakers of the feasibility of adopting ZE solutions and help bolster policymaker confidence in private sector support for the maritime clean energy transition.
+ZEMBA can support this by providing credible real-world evidence to policymakers of the feasibility of adopting clean energy solutions and help bolster policymaker confidence in private sector support for the maritime clean energy transition.

 IMO 101 Fact Sheet